Feelings Of Self-consciousness

 Although some degree of breast asymmetry is common, a significant imbalance can make you feel self-conscious.

-At our office in Oshawa & Toronto, ON, the doctors can perform a variety of breast surgeries in Oshawa & Toronto that treat breast asymmetry to help you feel better about your body.
+At our office in Whitby & Toronto, ON, the doctors can perform a variety of breast surgeries in Whitby & Toronto that treat breast asymmetry to help you feel better about your body.
 Remember that it’s normal to have a breast that’s slightly larger or smaller, but if this difference is significant, you may benefit from corrective surgery.
 Genetics are usually to blame for breast asymmetry, but the problem may also be related to aging, hormonal changes, pregnancy or breastfeeding.
-Common surgeries in Oshawa & Toronto include breast augmentation surgery (implants) and breast reduction surgery, which can treat:
+Common surgeries in Whitby & Toronto include breast augmentation surgery (implants) and breast reduction surgery, which can treat:

 - Noticeable difference in the size of one breast